Accessing bank accounts after death: estate and funeral documents on a table at home

 Can I pay the funeral myself and claim it back from the estate?

 Yes, as the executor or next of kin you can.
 Keep the original itemised invoice and proof of payment.
 The estate reimburses you when probate is granted.
-Court processing usually takes 4 to 8 weeks once the application is filed; the full probate process from death to grant is typically 2 to 6 months.
+Probate timelines vary by state; ask your solicitor for a realistic estimate.

 Am I personally liable if I pay the funeral and the estate cannot reimburse me?